Transportation in Mississauga: GO Transit

 Three GO Transit rail lines serve Mississauga.

 The Kitchener line has one stop in Mississauga, at the Malton GO Station in Malton.
 The station also has Via Rail service, regional GO bus service, and municipal MiWay bus service.

 Six of the nine stations on the Milton line are located in Mississauga.
 Dixie GO Station in the Dixie neighbourhood, Cooksville GO Station in the Cooksville neighbourhood, Erindale GO Station in the community of Erindale, Streetsville GO Station in Streetsville, Meadowvale GO Station in the community of Meadowvale, and Lisgar GO Station in the Lisgar neighbourhood of Meadowvale.
 All have regional GO bus service and connect with municipal MiWay bus service.
-Lisgar GO Station has been the terminus for the 511 Züm Steeles bus rapid transit route operated by Brampton Transit since September 2015.
+Lisgar GO Station is the western terminus of the 511 Züm Steeles bus rapid transit (BRT) route operated by Brampton Transit.

 The Lakeshore West line has two stops in Mississauga.
 Port Credit GO Station in the Port Credit neighbourhood and Clarkson GO Station in the neighbourhood of Clarkson both have connections with GO Transit and MiWay bus services.
 Clarkson GO Station also has Oakville Transit bus service.